-For example, in 2002, the Northeast region contained 665 hospitals in the universe.
-It also included 620 hospitals in the frame, of which 136 were drawn for the sample.
-This was three more than the target sample size of 133 hospitals, resulting in a surplus of three hospitals beyond the target.
+For example, in 2003, the Northeast region contained 657 hospitals in the universe.
+It also included 604 hospitals in the frame, of which 134 were drawn for the sample.
+This was three more than the target sample size of 131 hospitals, resulting in a surplus of three hospitals beyond the target.
 The total sample exceeded the target by 27 hospitals, with a resulting sample of 20.6% of the total hospital universe.
 We sampled more than the target number of hospitals in each region because we rounded the target sample size for each stratum up to the next highest integer whenever it was not an integer.

-Figure 9 summarizes the estimated U.S. population by geographic region on July 1, 2002.
-For each region, the figure reveals:
+Figure 9 summarizes the estimated U.S. population by geographic region on July 1, 2003.3 For each region, the figure reveals:

-- The estimated U.S. population - The estimated population of states in the 2002 NIS - The percentage of estimated U.S. population included in NIS states.
+- The estimated U.S. population - The estimated population of states in the 2003 NIS - The percentage of estimated U.S. population included in NIS states.

-For example, the estimated population of the Northeast region on July 1, 2002 was 54,172,792.
-The estimated population on July 1, 2002, of states in the Northeast region that were included in the 2002 NIS, was 52,898,387.
+For example, the estimated population of the Northeast region on July 1, 2003 was 54,426,252.
+On that same date, the estimated population of states in the Northeast region that were included in the 2003 NIS was 53,117,047.
 This represents 97.6% of the total Northeast region's population.
-The percentage of estimated U.S. population included in states in the 2002 NIS was lower in the West (83.7%) and in the South (81.2%).
-The two Midwest states added to the 2002 NIS have substantially increased the percentage of the Midwest population represented, from 70.8% in the 2001 NIS to 89.6% in the 2002 NIS.
-Overall, the states in the 2002 NIS include an estimated 86.8% of the entire U.S population.
+The percentage of estimated U.S. population included in states in the 2003 NIS was lower in the West (92.0%) and in the South (81.3%).
+However, the states newly added to the 2003 NIS have substantially increased the percentage of the Midwest and West populations represented.
+With the addition of Indiana, the Midwest population that is represented grew from 58,308,004 in 2002 to 64,795,510 in 2003 - an increase of 11 percent.
+The West region experienced a similar increase; with the return of Arizona, the represented population rose from 54,817,359 to 61,128,276 - an increase of 11.5 percent.
+Although New Hampshire was added to the Northeast region, those gains were offset by the loss of Maine from this year's NIS.
+Overall, the states in the 2003 NIS include an estimated 90.8% of the entire U.S population, up 4% from 2002.

-Figure 10 depicts the number of discharges in the 2002 sample for each state.
-The number of sampled discharges in each state ranges from 8,372 Rhode Island discharges to 980,405 California discharges.
+Figure 10 depicts the number of discharges in the 2003 sample for each state.
+The number of sampled discharges from each state ranges from 7,141 (South Dakota) to 871,681 (California).